This website page shows some of the activities on offer to Girlguiding Units by businesses or organisations as well as any Girlguiding IW information.

 As most of you who work within units know there is a Growth & Retention campaign running at the moment.
 On the Island a small committee has been formed to look into ways to advertise Girlguiding IW on the Island so that units with small numbers of girls can remain open and new leaders can be found to prevent the closure of units where there are lots of girls but leaders have had to leave for one reason or another.

-To this end a public advertising campaign has commenced and a team of leaders will attend local events to see if any new members come forward.
+To this end a public advertising campaign commenced in 2019 and will continue in 2020 with a team of leaders attending local events to see if any new members come forward.

 When will YOU help at an event?
 Most units can always do with extra adult help especially if there are numbers of girls, so will you help to find new leaders and helpers?
 By attending one or more of the events where Girlguiding IW is having a stand or helping run activities you will not only have the chance to recruit new girls but perhaps engage with an ideal leader or helper for your own unit or another one on the Island.